4n4ru/CI-PP3-FairyBot/README.md

 - ASCII art book was taken from https://www.asciiart.eu/books/books

 ### Code
-- code for appending rows to a csv file was modified from the following example: https://stackoverflow.com/a/37654233
+- code for appending rows to a CSV file was modified from the following example: https://stackoverflow.com/a/37654233
 - code for generating a unique user id was taken from here: https://github.com/skorokithakis/shortuuid
 - code to replace the placeholders in the .txt files with values from a dictionary was taken from here: https://stackoverflow.com/a/30646873